Penne Al Forno

 2. Pink Sauce: Tomato sauce can be too acidic, and alfredo can be too heavy.
 Mixed together they are the perfect balance of tangy and creamy.

-4. Crunchy Topping: Ultra crispy panko bread crumbs provide a lovely textural contrast.
+3. Crunchy Topping: Ultra crispy panko bread crumbs provide the perfect textural contrast.

 Ingredient Notes and Shopping Tips